-The El Cubo Mill complex has operated for a number of years and through experience has determined that the ore has fairly consistent metallurgical characteristics.
-As such, Endeavour Silver did not perform any metallurgical testing of ores.
+The El Cubo mill complex was operated for a number of years and through experience has determined that the mineralized material has fairly consistent metallurgical characteristics.
+As such, neither Endeavour Silver nor Guanajuato Silver performed any metallurgical testing.
 Metallurgical parameters were determined from operating data.